-The Claude “Bud” Lewis Carlsbad Desalination Plant maintains an investment grade rating in the latest report from Fitch Ratings, affirming the plant’s sound financial management and its ability to provide a stable, reliable source of drinking water to the San Diego region.
-As the largest, most technologically advanced and energy-efficient desalination plant in the nation, the Carlsbad Desalination Plant’s revenue stability stems from an effective collaboration between Poseidon Water and the San Diego County Water Authority.
+Bonds from the Carlsbad Desalination Plant and pipeline were upgraded to BBB and given a stable outlook in a new report from Fitch Ratings, affirming the project’s sound management and its ability to provide a stable, reliable source of drinking water to the San Diego region.
+As the largest, most technologically advanced and energy-efficient plant of its kind in the nation, the Claude “Bud” Lewis Carlsbad Desalination Plant’s stability stems from an effective collaboration between Poseidon Water and the San Diego County Water Authority.

-The Carlsbad facility has received numerous national and international awards since Poseidon and the Water Authority opened the plant as a public-private partnership (P3) in December 2015 (www.carlsbaddesal.com/uploads/1/0/0/4/100463770/carlsbad_awards.pdf).
+Since its inception as a public-private partnership, the Carlsbad facility has received numerous national and international awards (www.carlsbaddesal.com/uploads/1/0/0/4/100463770/carlsbad_awards.pdf).
 The P3 approach allowed the Water Authority to develop new, capital-intensive, public-serving infrastructure without incurring debt or negatively affecting bond ratings, a fact recognized in 2016 when S&P raised the Water Authority’s credit rating to AAA citing, in part, the successful delivery of the Carlsbad facility.

 The San Diego County Water Authority sustains a $231 billion regional economy and the quality of life for 3.3 million residents through a multi-decade water supply diversification plan, major infrastructure investments and forward-thinking policies that promote fiscal and environmental responsibility.
 A public agency created in 1944, the Water Authority delivers wholesale water supplies to 24 retail water providers, including cities, special districts and a military base.

 Poseidon Water is a private company that partners with public agencies to deliver water infrastructure projects.
 The company's primary focus is developing large-scale reverse osmosis seawater desalination plants implemented through innovative public-private partnerships in which private enterprise assumes the developmental and financial risks.
-For more information on Poseidon visit Poseidonwater.com.
-For more information on Poseidon’s Huntington Beach desalination plant visit the project website at HBfreshwater.com.
+For more information on Poseidon’s Carlsbad Desalination Plant, visit the plant website at www.carlsbaddesal.com.
+For more information on Poseidon’s Huntington Beach desalination plant, visit the project website at HBfreshwater.com.